 - Density - super fudgy but hold their form once sliced

 These paleo brownies has received SO much love from you all that I adapted it into a brownie pie and a super fudgy brownie cookie!
-Be sure to check out these recipes too if you're a die-hard brownie lover like myself.
+Be sure to check out these recipes and my edible brownie batter too if you're a die-hard brownie lover like myself.

 - Dark chocolate - Yes, this recipe calls for real chocolate!
 This is what give the brownies a rich chocolate taste.
 Use high-quality dairy-free chocolate if possible.

 - Coconut sugar + Eggs - Beating these two ingredients together in the secret to the beloved cracked top layer.
 More on this step below!
 Just remember that room temperature eggs work best.